RVel37/NF-MEI/README.md

 - If both reads are uniquely mapped to reference, both will be aligned to the mobilome.
 - If read is clipped, clipped sequence is mapped to mobilome and investigated for a poly-A or poly-T stretch.

-Discordant & SRs are CLUSTERED according to things like the anchor seqs, whether they are 5' or 3', what ME  family they map to.
+Discordant & SRs are clustered according to things like the anchor seqs, whether they are 5' or 3', what ME  family they map to.

 Filters where <5 supporting reads.

 Mobster's mobilome uses a subset of RepBase consensus sequences - **54 MEs thought to be active in humans**
-- May be OUTDATED
+- May be outdated

 When making this task, the difficulty came from needing to run it in a /mobster subdirectory because the Mobster.properties file includes relative paths.